lfinazzi/SiPM-simulation-and-measurement-comparison/README.md

 The code can plot the finger spectrum (using charge values) of the data and simulation in the same plot for direct comparison.

 # TODO
-  1. Implement finger spectrum histogram normalization to be independent on the number of events in RealData and Simulation objects.
-In addition, change histogram limits for better visualization,
-  2. Try a minimization scalar which contains log(data) and log(sim) instead of data and sim (for better comparison in log scale),
-  3. Try parameter normalization before minimization,
-  4. Beter tune learning rate and Minimizer parameters.
-Recheck ADAM optimizer implementation,
-  5. Do something about noisy gradients (running more simulations is not desired due to increased execution time),
+  1. Try other minimization scalars (currently using Negative Log Likelihood, but it's erratic),
+  2. Refine minimization procedure and take care of noisy gradients,
-  6. Implement a temporal signal/waveform generation pipeline (can be constructed with a pulse template of desired SiPM).
+  3. Implement a temporal signal/waveform generation pipeline (can be constructed with a pulse template of desired SiPM).